spessasus/spessasynth_core/docs/midi/index.md

-# MIDI Loader
+# BasicMIDI

-This is the module responsible for parsing MIDI files.
+BasicMIDI parser and represents a single MIDI sequence.

 !!!
 Tip